-- Drip Courses: Deliver content to students section by section according to your schedule.
+- Drip Courses: Deliver content to students according to your schedule.

 - Bundle Courses: You can package similar courses as a bundle and offer them a complete learning option.

-- Presell Courses: You also can take payments before you launch, which is a perfect way to validate your course ideas.
+- Presell Courses: You can also take payments before launching, which is a perfect way to validate your course ideas.

 - Cohort-based Courses: If you want all your students to take your course simultaneously, use this feature to set a future start date for your course.

-These are just a few of the types of courses you can choose when using Podia, giving you the ability to customize your offering exactly the way you want.
+These are just a few courses you can choose when using Podia, giving you the ability to customize your offering exactly the way you want.

-Also, the platform offers the option to host a wide range of products, including online courses, webinars, digital downloads, memberships, etc. This means you don’t have to integrate any additional tools to host other products, and you can run your entire online business from one place.
+Also, the all-in-one platform offers the option to host various products, including online courses, webinars, digital downloads, selling memberships, etc. This means you don’t have to integrate any additional tools to host other products, and you can run your entire online business from one place.